 - We need to create 3 ActiveX Radio button using Developer tab -> Controls Group -> Insert Command -> Option Button ActiveX Control

-- Please copy the first radio button using Ctrl+C and paste 2 two times using Ctrl+V. You can resize the Option buttons in excel using ALT key.
+- Please copy the first radio button using Ctrl+C and paste 2 two times using Ctrl+V. You can resize the Options buttons in excel using the ALT key.

 - Now we need to change the caption and name for all 3 radio buttons in excel using the contextual menu.
 Make sure the Design Mode is activated.
 In the Contextual menu, choose Properties and then change the (Name) and Caption using ‘Properties’ dialogue box.

 - Double click on each ‘Radio Button in excel’ to enter into the coding area and paste the following code in between the Sub procedure.

 Range(“b2”).Interior.Color = 255

 For ‘Green’ Radio Button in Excel